-Hiking and boating across one of the most beautiful seaside regions in all of Scandinavia
+Hiking and boating across of the most beautiful seaside regions in all of Scandinavia

 Here is a little qiuzz for island nerds: Which country in the world has the most islands?
 You might think it is Indonesia (18.300), Arctic Canada (36.500), the Philippines (7.500) or the Bahamas (3.200).
 But all of the big Scandinavian countries have more.
 Norway has an amazing 240.000 islands, islets and cays, Sweden has 60.000, and Finland can count 40.000.
 The cluster of islands off the coast of Norway, Finland, and Sweden forms the largest archipelagos in the world, with more rocks, skerries, islets and habitable chunks than any other region.
 The Stockholm archipelago alone is the start of a chain of 28.945 of them, stretching 60km towards the open waters of the Baltic Sea.